rcaldas-com/gmail-to-mongodb/README.md

 Python GMail API + MongoDB
 ===========================

-Requirements:
+Requirements
 ------------
 * Google's json credential file `oauth.json`
      - Create one in [Google Cloud Console](https://console.cloud.google.com/apis/dashboard)
 * Python pip or docker

-How to run:
+How to run
 -----------
-* You can create a venv inside repository dir with:
+* You can create a venv inside repository dir with

     `python3 -m venv venv`